JiashengYan/CarND-Term1-P5/writeup.md

 In order to accalerate the process further, the search area is limited to lower half of the image through parameters: `ystart=360, ystop=650`.

 As the distance between the camera and other vehicles has a big influence on the detection rate, I need to search the image three times on three scales: 1, 1.5, 2.
-To do this, I modified the `find_cars`in cell 4.1 to `find_cars_multiscales` in cell 9.3, which take a list of scales and return window list and marked image.
+To do this, I modified the `find_cars`in cell 4.1 to `find_cars_multiscales` in cell 9.3, which take a list of scales, adjust cell step size according to scale value and return window list and marked image.

 ![alt text][image5]